 Practice of teachers following modeling instruction is also assessed with an appropriate battery of instruments.
-Like in the case of students, the most relied upon instrument is a paper-and-pencil survey.
-Teachers fill out this Likert survey at the end of a semester or year.
-The instrument is intended to ascertain to what extent individual teachers implement particular aspects of modeling instruction in their classes.
-These aspects pertain to modeling tenets, model-centered course content, modeling/inquiry processes, student reflective and interactive engagement, scientific discourse, promoted learning styles, teacher mediation, and action-research.
+Like in the case of students, the most relied upon instrument is a Likert-type, paper-and-pencil survey developed by the modeling curriculum evaluators.
+This teacher survey, administered at the end of a semester or year, is intended to ascertain to what extent individual teachers implement particular aspects of modeling instruction in their classes.
+These aspects pertain to modeling tenets, model-centered course, modeling tools and associated rules, modeling/inquiry schemes, student-centered interactive engagement, scientific discourse, fostered learning styles, and action-research.
 A quantitative score is associated with a teacher answer on a particular item, and a sum of scores is calculated for every teacher.
 Item lumping and score grading on the teacher survey are done so as to reflect overall teacher practice in two major respects.
 One pertains to course content and structure, with emphasis on models and related processes.
 The other pertains to mediated learning and various aspects of learning cycles.

 Development of the modeling curriculum began in the eighties, in a limited number of college then high school mechanics classes, in USA, and then in Lebanon.
 At that time, instructors made use of available textbooks and laboratory equipment.
-Textbooks were supplemented with handouts making explicit the model-based structure of Newtonian theory, and traditional laboratory equipments were set up to suit the needs of modeling instruction to the extent that was possible.
+Textbooks were supplemented with handouts making explicit the model-based structure of Newtonian theory, and traditional laboratory equipments were set up to suit the needs of modeling instruction to the extent that is possible.
 In the mid nineties, development of the modeling curriculum went on in USA on a larger scale.
 A broad band of high school and college teachers got gradually involved in the process, and high school and introductory college physics courses got gradually all covered in the process.
-A few years later, the modeling curriculum was widely disseminated within and outside the U.S. In the following section, we report on evaluation data pertaining to selected samples that participated in the development and dissemination of the modeling curriculum in classical mechanics.
+A few years later, the modeling curriculum was widely disseminated within and outside the U.S. In the following section, we report on evaluation data pertaining to selected samples who participated in the development and dissemination of the modeling curriculum in classical mechanics.
 Data are presented and discussed so as to illustrate with actual examples how the instruments presented above were used in normative evaluation of the modeling curriculum.